skipperoo/mandelbrot-explorer/docs/report.typ

 ```
 ]

-At this point, the core of the project is working as expected and I can focus on details and new features.
+At this point, the core of the project was working as expected and I could focus on details and new features.

 #pagebreak()

 == AI agents, Opencode and Gemini CLI

 Once the project worked as it should, I took some time to review and audit the code:
 - Check for redundancies and unused code
 - Reduced the verbosity of some functions

 Then, I containerized the application with docker to easily build and test it with few commands and have a stable reproducible test environment.
 So, I deployed:
 - A container running the backend
 - A container running Nginx to serve the frontend and proxy the requests to the backend